GoogleCloudPlatform/community/tutorials/earthengine-to-bigquery/index.md

 ### Set environment variables

-Set the environment variables and replace the values with values corresponding to your project.
+Set the environment variables and REPLACE the values with values corresponding to your project.
 ```
 export PROJECT_ID=ee-geobeam-sandbox
 export IMAGES_BUCKET=gs://tmp_images_bucket_1